 Developers and designers tend to dislike IE, so they tend not to use it.
 This can have an impact on overall compatibility.

 Safari is the default web browser built-in to Mac OSX.
 It is a decent, standards-based browser.
-It’s two biggest advantageous stem from the fact that it is designed and distributed by Apple:
+It’s two biggest advantageous stems from the fact that it is designed and distributed by Apple:

 - Upgrades and Patches automatically through the App Store system